dawid-sz/k9spartan/README.md

  - pictures of the team members added
  - pictures of the dogs added
  - socials and phone number linked to the icons

+09.03.2024
+- adding mobile view breakpoints
+- adjusting the tablet view of the sections